lynnfaraday/aresmush.com/_root/features/ares-for-admins.md

 ## Easy Configuration

 There's no need to mess around with coded attributes and objects to configure your game.
-Everything is configurable through the game's web interface, and the tutorials will guide you through the process.
+Everything is configurable through the game's Web Portal, and the tutorials will guide you through the process.

+## Web Portal

+The AresMUSH Web Portal lets you configure your game, view logs, and perform other common admin tasks with a nice web UI.

 ## FS3

 AresMUSH comes with the [FS3 Skills and Combat System](/fs3/fs3-3) built in, providing a complete character creation and conflict resolution system.
-You can take this out and substitute your own skills system instead, but that will require coding effort.
+The plugin system makes it easy to remove FS3, but of course you'd then have to code your own skills system.

 ## A Real Database

 Ares uses Redis, an up-and-coming database system.
-Using a standard database makes it easy to get at your data, make backups, or even integrate it  with a website.
+Using a standard database makes it easy to get at your data, make backups and integrate with the Web Portal.

 ## Built-In Advertising